cea-hpc/modules/doc/source/module.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+ When several *modulefiles* are passed, they are unloaded sequentially in the specified order.
+If one modulefile evaluation raises an error, unload sequence continues: unloaded modules prior the evaluation error are kept unloaded and sequence is resumed with the unload of remaining modulefile in list.

  .. only:: html

     .. versionchanged:: 4.2